Popular YouTuber Desmond ‘Etika’ Amofah found dead

 Breaking News Emails

-Desmond Amofah, 29, a well-known online gaming personality, had gone missing since last Wednesday after he posted an eight-minute video which included suicidal thoughts.
+Desmond Amofah, 29, a well-known online gaming personality, disappeared last Wednesday after he posted an eight-minute video in which he expressed suicidal thoughts.

-Police said Amofah's body was recovered from the East River Monday night off Pier 16 in Lower Manhattan and some of his belongings were retrieved near the Manhattan Bridge.
+Police said that Amofah's body was recovered from the East River on Monday night off Pier 16 in Lower Manhattan and that some of his belongings were retrieved near the Manhattan Bridge.

 “We regret to inform that Desmond Amofah aka Etika has been found deceased,” the NYPD tweeted.
 No further details surrounding the cause of his death has been released.